spsforks/SCons-scons-wiki/WikiUsers/LudwigHaehne/ChunkHashing.md

 ## Patches

-A patch was proposed by Tasci ([[!bug 1646]]) solving that issue by using a generator to read the file chunk-by-chunk.
+A patch was proposed by Tasci ([#1646](/SCons/scons/issue/1646)) solving that issue by using a generator to read the file chunk-by-chunk.
 As this would not be backwards compatible, I tried to change the patch to conform to the current requirements.

 The idea is to not use `get_contents` of Node.FS.File for signature generation of large files, but a function returning an open file object.
 A specialized MD5 signature function receives the file object and computes the signature for the file block-by-block.
 The block-size is configurable with the `--md5-chunksize=N` flag.